sergei-mironov/cake3/README.md

     problem

   * Makefiles hierarchy.
-Say, we have a project A with subproject L. L has it's own Makefiles and we want to re-use it in our global A/Makefile.
+Say, we have a project A with subproject L. L has it's own Makefile and we want to re-use it in our global A/Makefile.
 Make provides only two ways of doing that.
 We could either include L/Makefile or call $(MAKE) -C L. First solution is a pain because we would probably merge together two files with different current directory assumptions.
-Second approach is OK unless we need to pass additional paramters or depend on a specific rule from L.
+Second approach is OK, but only if we don't need to pass additional paramters or depend on a specific rule from L.

-    Thirdcake's approach in this case is a compromise: it uses standard Haskell import mechanism so it is possible to import L/Cakelib.hs from A/Cakefile.hs and do whatever you  want to, but resulting makefiles will always be monolitic.
+    Thirdcake's approach in this case is a compromise: it uses standard Haskell import mechanism so it is possible to import L/Cakefile.hs from A/Cakefile.hs and do whatever you want to, but resulting makefiles will always be monolitic.

 ### Limitations